-Most signs and symptoms of neonatal respiratory distress syndrome or neonatal RDS in a newborn are visible right after the birth of the baby.
+Most signs of neonatal respiratory distress syndrome in a newborn are visible right after the birth of the baby.
 However, the symptoms might surface even up to 24 hours after the birth of the baby.
 The usual signs and symptoms to watch out for include:

 - Flaring of nostrils at the time of breathing